 - Magic Kingdom Basics the history of the Magic Kingdom and some fascinating facts

-- Planning Your Visit to The Magic Kingdom All the Essential Knowledge to have a great vacation including Fastpass+ & Dining plus plenty of other useful information.
-In additions, there are Tips & Hints to have a great time in the Magic Kingdom.
+- Planning Your Visit to The Magic Kingdom All the Essential Knowledge to have a great vacation including Fastpass+, Extra Magic Hours and Rider Switch.

 - Parades and Entertainment at The Magic Kingdom all about the fantastic parades & shows you can see at The Magic Kingdom

-- Special Events & Festivities at The Magic Kingdom During 2018 & Beyond Includes information on Christmas and Halloween 2018 at The Magic Kingdom.
+- Special Events & Festivities at The Magic Kingdom Includes information on Christmas and Halloween parties at The Magic Kingdom.

-- Magic Kingdom News & Rumours all the latest news and rumours at The Magic Kingdom
+- Magic Kingdom News & Rumors all the latest news and rumors at The Magic Kingdom

-- Read More other planning tips from Modern Life is Good.
+- Read More other Walt Disney World planning tips from Modern Life is Good.

 Magic Kingdom Basics